Dyresty/preprocessing_steps/README.md

-# preprocessing_steps
+# Preprocessing
-Preprocessing steps for Machine Learning
+Preprocessing steps for Machine Learning.
+This can be used as a reference template for future projects.